 Learn about barriers to market entry and local requirements, i.e., things to be aware of when entering the market for this country.

-Azerbaijan has worked to improve its regulatory system over the past several years, adopting a series of reforms to the tax, customs, and regulatory systems.
-While the government made a number of judicial reforms in 2019, further progress is needed to foster judicial independence.
+Azerbaijan has worked to improve its regulatory system over the past several years, adopting a series of reforms to tax and customs regulations.
 Azerbaijan’s business community reports significant improvements in customs declarations and collections following customs reforms implemented in 2018.
 The introduction of “one-stop” public service centers, known as “ASAN” (“Easy”) e-government service centers, has increased efficiency and transparency for many basic business needs, such as registering companies, property titles, and receiving licenses.

 Business transparency is an ongoing concern.
 Tender procedures are opaque, and a small number of businesses dominate certain sectors of the economy.
 The Law on Commercial Secrets allows companies to withhold information about their registration, ownership, and structure.
 U.S. citizens considering doing business in Azerbaijan are advised to conduct due diligence carefully and seek out businesses that regularly comply with third party audits through reputable international firms.